Pradeepreddy405/Devops_Course_preparation/09_Kubernetes/1_Module/2_Orchestration_work_flow.md

 ### 1)	What is Kubernetes Orchestration?

 Kubernetes orchestration is how Kubernetes automatically deploys, schedules, scales, heals, and manages containerized applications across a cluster of machines (nodes).

 ### 2) Kubernetes Architecture

-	Cluster    : A Kubernetes cluster is a collection of control plane and worker nodes that work together to deploy, manage, scale, and heal containerized applications.
+Cluster    : A Kubernetes cluster is a collection of control plane and worker nodes that work together to deploy, manage, scale, and heal containerized
+			 applications.

-			   : Cluster consists of two important components i.e nothing but Control plane and worker nodes.
+Cluster consists of two important components i.e nothing but (Control plane)Master node and (Data plane)worker nodes.

 				 	Cluster =  Control plane + worker  nodes